-As you can see from the national emblems above, I am a second generation Jamaican-American of Black, White (English), and Chinese descent, living the motto “out of many, one people.”
+As you can see from the national emblems above, I am a second generation Jamaican-American of Black, White (English), Indian (Asian), and Chinese descent, living the motto “out of many, one people.”

 On this blog, I talk a lot about Human BioDiversity* or HBD.
 This is the field of research concerned with heritable human differences, between individuals and between human groups, including gender and ethnicity.
 You will see a lot of posts discussing heritable human differences, and the impact of said differences on society.